loicgreffier/spring-boot-kafka-quickstarts/kafka-consumer-quickstarts/kafka-consumer-transactional/README.md

 # Consumer Transactional

-This module demonstrates:
+This module demonstrates the following:

-- The use of the Kafka Clients consumer DSL.
+- The usage of the Kafka Clients consumer DSL.
-- The use of isolation level.
+- The usage of isolation level.

-This module consumes records of type <String,String> from topics named FIRST_STRING_TOPIC and SECOND_STRING_TOPIC with an isolation_level set to `read_committed`.
+This module consumes records of type `<String, String>` from topics named `FIRST_STRING_TOPIC` and `SECOND_STRING_TOPIC`.
+It utilizes an isolation level of `read_committed` to ensure that only committed records are consumed, filtering out any uncommitted or transactionally aborted records.

 ## Requirements